Hello, World!

 Keywords, feature names, and function names are all case insensitive:

-SeLeCt, As, nAmE — it all works.
+SeLeCt, As, sUbJeCt — it all works.
 Use whatever casing convention your team prefers.